CpanelInc/backup-transport-dropbox/README.md

 # A cPanel custom backup transport for Dropbox
-> This script provides a method to automatically upload backups from your cPanel server to Dropbox, utilizing Dropbox's [API](https://www.dropbox.com/developers/documentation) via cpan [WebService::Dropbox](http://search.cpan.org/~askadna/WebService-Dropbox-0.03/lib/WebService/Dropbox.pm), through the cPanel's [Custom Backup Transport](https://documentation.cpanel.net/display/66Docs/Custom+Backup+Destination+Guide).
+> This script provides a method to automatically upload backups from your cPanel server to Dropbox, utilizing Dropbox's [API](https://www.dropbox.com/developers/documentation) via CPAN [WebService::Dropbox](http://search.cpan.org/~askadna/WebService-Dropbox-0.03/lib/WebService/Dropbox.pm), through the cPanel's [Custom Backup Transport](https://documentation.cpanel.net/display/66Docs/Custom+Backup+Destination+Guide).

-The cPanel backup system provides lots of flexibility and one of the awesome features is the ability to create your own custom backup transport.
+The cPanel backup system provides lots of flexibility, and one of the awesome features is the ability to create custom backup transports.
 In cPanel, a backup transport is essentially a backup destination or method to move backups to a secondary/remote server for safe keeping.
 The custom backup transport feature allows you to specify a script which the backup system will pass arguments to; arguments common with uploading files in FTP, e.g. 'put $filename'.
 Reading over the documentation, it may at first appear a daunting task; however, today we'll walk you through the process by creating a backup destination utilizing Dropbox and their very thoroughly documented API.

 Special thanks to [@Tim Mullin](https://github.com/timmullin) for helping me get this off the ground by providing a PoC.

 ## Requirements
 ```
 cPanel 70+
-cpan WebService::Dropbox
+CPAN WebService::Dropbox
 ```

 ## Installation
-Install cpan WebService::Dropbox
+Install CPAN WebService::Dropbox
 ```
 # CentOS 7
 sudo cpan WebService::Dropbox